Skip to main content

 Impact to date

-'My mother taught me that Hutus are animals and criminals and that it was better for me not to approach them.
+"My mother taught me that Hutus are animals and criminals and that it was better for me not to approach them.
 A negative experience in secondary school reinforced my belief that what my mom told me was true.
 After attending trustbuilding workshops and the Circle of Peace, I learned that Hutus are not bad people.
 They also suffered, as I did.
 They lost relatives, as did we.
 Now, I feel the need to forgive the students who chased me away from school when I was young.
-Furthermore, I want to create relationships with Hutus to break the cycle of hatred and what our parents told us.'
+Furthermore, I want to create relationships with Hutus to break the cycle of hatred and what our parents told us." ~ Participant

 Learn more about Trustbuilding in Burundi